Imoeka1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays all liones in the file
+display all of the lines